khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Santiment](https://user-images.githubusercontent.com/46355364/207849839-31d1d0a7-6936-4ebd-a7f8-1292f6317b07.png)

-Add it to the OpenBB Terminal by entering:
+Add it to the Finance Analysis by entering:

 ```console
 /keys/santiment REPLACE_WITH_KEY